COBWEB CORNERS: Our New Year tradition

 By Mel McFarland

-The club had been started by the Morath brothers (Fred and Ed) of Colorado Springs in 1921.
-Fred Barr and his father were well known in Colorado City and Manitou.
-Fred knew the mountain like most know their living room.
-The two Moraths, Barr and two other men decided to hike his trail up the mountain to celebrate the New Year of 1922.
-They started up Barr's Trail on the 30th of December.
-They spent the night in a small cabin at a camp where Barr's burro teams stopped at in the summer, about the 11,000-foot level.
+The club had been started by the Morath brothers (Fred and Ed) of Colorado Springs in 1922.
+A third member was Fred Barr, who knew the mountain like most know their living room.
+Joined by Willis Magee and Harry Standley, the five men decided to hike Fred's trail up the mountain to celebrate the New Year of 1923.
+They started on the 30th of December.
+They spent the night in a small cabin at a camp where Barr's burro teams stopped in the summer, at about the 11,000-foot level (now called Barr Camp).
 The five finished their trip to the top the next day.

 There is a traditional mirror-flashing exercise in the morning of the 31st when the climbers are above timberline.
 There is a special display of five flares for the memory of the "Frozen Five" who made the first trip.

 This is special for me personally, since I plan to be on top of Pike's Peak Dec, 31st, only I am going to get there the same way I do most of the time, by train!